EMD "SW1500" Locomotives

 Overview

-It weighed slightly more than most SW models at 124 tons and using EMD's model D77 traction motors could produce 38,000 pounds of continuous tractive effort (62,000 pounds starting), a bit more than most other switchers in the line.
+Featuring a 600-gallon fuel tank it weighed slightly more than most SW models at 124 tons and used EMD's D77 traction motors, which could produce 38,000 pounds of continuous tractive effort (62,000 pounds starting).

 The Electro-Motive Division had originally intended the SW1500 to feature standard AAR switcher trucks.
-However, many railroads requested their orders include Flexicoil trucks to allow for faster operating speeds (thus making them more useful in regular freight service).
+However, many railroads requested their orders include Flexicoil trucks, thus allowing them to operate at speeds as high as 60 mph in main line freight service.

-Once again a more powerful switcher was to railroads' liking and the EMD SW1500 sold quite well.
-Between June, 1966 and January, 1974 EMD produced more than 800 SW1500s, and as usual railroads large and small purchased the switcher along with many industrial operations.
+Once again, a more powerful switcher was to the industry's liking as the SW1500 sold quite well.
+Between June, 1966 and January, 1974 EMD produced more than 800 examples.

-The SW1500 continued to carry the classic carbody style that defined the SW series with a short frame of just over 44-feet with a tapering of the hood near the cab and two conical exhaust stacks.
+The SW1500 continued to carry the classic carbody style that defined the SW series with a short frame of just over 44-feet and tapering of the hood near the cab with two conical exhaust stacks.

-As with the SW1000 the SW1500 featured less beveling and a wider, boxier cab that no longer included such an arched roof.
+The SW1500 featured less beveling than with earlier models.
+It also boasted a wider, boxier cab that no longer included such an arched roof.
+Finally, the cab was slightly taller for improved visibility and also included a walkway 9 inches higher above the rail.
 From a visual standpoint the switcher just looked "beefier" than predecessor designs.

 Data Sheet and Specifications